jorgen-k/node-red-contrib-tcp-client2/README.md

 This node is a **TCP client** that listens for connections on specific port or connects to a specified host.

 Unlike the default node-red tcp-in node, this one allows you to create dynamic TCP connections passed as arguments.

-Allows stopping the connection by passing a "close" argument:
+Yo start listening on defined port via "listen".
+Close the port with "close" and write on teh port with "write".

 ![node configuration](https://raw.githubusercontent.com/tiagordc/node-red-contrib-tcp-client/master/flow.png)

-This project was developed specifically for XML over TCP with some parsing options but other formats should still be supported.

 To report an issue use the project [GitHub](https://github.com/jorgen-k/node-red-contrib-tcp-client2/issues) page